Skyz03/Front-end-Challenge/HTML & CSS/Newbie/Huddle-landing-page/README.md

 ### Continued development

-The Website can be made more smooth for responsiveness & the social icons can be added in a better way.
+The Website social icons were improved with the relative position of the container with respect to it rather than with respect with the body.
+Thanks to @tediko for the advice.

 ### Useful resources